Haishi2016/bacon-net/README.md

 ## Why the name "BACON"?

-When I was in high school in encountered with a BASIC algorithm that used a brute-force method to discover a arithmetical expression to approximate a given dataset.
+When I was in high school in encountered with a BASIC program that used a brute-force method to discover a arithmetical expression to approximate a given dataset.
 I remembered the program was called “BACON”.
 However, it’s been unfruitful to find such references in Internet, so my memory may have failed me.
-Regardless, I’ve been wanting to recreate “BACON” all these years, and I finally get around to do it just now.
+Regardless, I’ve been wanting to recreate “BACON” all these years, and I finally got around to do it just now during my week off.

-As I research into explainable AI, I see an opportunity to combine “BACON” with AI so that we can build some precisely explainable AI networks, plus the benefit of implementing a parallelable BACON using modern technologies.
+As I research into explainable AI, I see an opportunity to combine “BACON” with AI so that we can build some precisely explainable AI networks, plus the benefit of implementing a parallelable, GPU-accelerated BACON using modern technologies.

 ## Upcoming Bacon-Net networks